Fast-64/fast64/fast64_internal/oot/README.md

 ![](/images/oot_imported_gerudo_textured.png)
 ![](/images/oot_imported_gerudo_solid.png)

-1. Eye/face textures are black: Texture pointers which are set dynamically will not be imported.
-Instead, the name of the pointer will be used instead of the actual data.
-2. Certain colors are white/different: Some graphical effects are achieved through dynamic Gfx commands, such as tinting white textures.
+1. Certain colors are white/different: Some graphical effects are achieved through dynamic Gfx commands, such as tinting white textures.
 These effects will not be imported.
-3. Strange imported normals: Due to the behaviour of rotating vertices on a skinned triangle that differs between Blender and the N64, normals may look strange.
+2. Strange imported normals: Due to the behaviour of rotating vertices on a skinned triangle that differs between Blender and the N64, normals may look strange.
 Note that these normals will look correct if re exported back into the game (assuming the rest pose is not changed).

 Note that rest pose rotations are zeroed out on export, so you can modify the rest pose of imported armature while still preserving its structure.
 You can do this by using the "Apply As Rest Pose" operator under the Fast64 tab.
 Note that imported animations however still require the imported rest pose to work correctly.